How patients in Swiss psychiatric clinics painted their experience

 It was easy to get into a psychiatric clinic at the beginning of the 20th century.
 Getting out was more complicated.
 To breach the gap to the outside world, many patients turned to art, as a recent exhibition in Thun shows.

-From 2006 to 2014, researchers from the Zurich University of the Arts explored the archives of 22 early psychiatric clinics in Switzerland; the 5,000 works, created by patients at a time when “art therapy” was yet unknown, can be found at the Swiss Institute for Art Research.
+From 2006 to 2014, researchers from the Zurich University of the Artsexternal link explored the archives of 22 early psychiatric clinics in Switzerland; the 5,000 works, created by patients at a time when “art therapy” was yet unknown, can be found at the Swiss Institute for Art Researchexternal link.

 And now, the “Extraordinary!
-Unknown works from Swiss Psychiatric Institutions around 1900” exhibition showcases a selection of some 180 of the works at the Kunstmuseum of Thun (until May 19).
+Unknown works from Swiss Psychiatric Institutions around 1900external link” exhibition showcases a selection of some 180 of the works at the Kunstmuseum of Thunexternal link (until May 19).

 Through these works, life in an institution is laid bare – a life cut off from the outside world.